cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems and system performance or metrics.
 - Filebeat watches log files and collects data for any suspicious changes.
-- Records metrics from the operating system and collect specific information about the machines in the network The configuration details of each machine may be found below.
+- Records metrics from the operating system and collect specific information about the machines in the network.

+The configuration details of each machine may be found below.

 *Please note: IP ADDRESS will be different on your machine.
 Check the private IP address on your machines once their created.*